Doctor SpinThe PR BlogInternal CommunicationsSplit Sessions: Recognition, Rewards, and Feedback

 • Team members should be recognised for doing their job as per their job description.

 • Team members will almost always perform better when receiving praise (positive reinforcement) regularly; all managers must be engaged in this activity.
-As a rule of thumb, all employees should hear a ‘Good job!’ at least once daily.
+As a rule, all employees should recognised for their performance at least once daily.

 • When giving praise, never hand out rewards or provide feedback simultaneously.